Eight Questions That can be Answered Through Agglomeration Testing

 Reaching the desired results in an agglomeration production setting relies on several factors working together.
 As such, when any one factor falls out of spec, problems may arise.

-Testing can be used as a means of troubleshooting an agglomeration process that produces excess off-spec product, requires frequent shutdowns, or is simply underperforming.
+Testing can be used as a means of troubleshooting an agglomeration process that produces excess off-spec product, requires frequent shutdowns, is unable to reach rated capacity, or is simply underperforming.

-One of the key benefits to utilizing a testing facility like the Innovation Center is that it allows the problem to be assessed systematically in a controlled setting without interrupting the production facility or imposing unnecessary risk.
+One of the key benefits to utilizing a testing facility like the Innovation Center is that it allows the problem or change in production conditions to be assessed systematically in a controlled environment, without impacting the live production facility.

 Improve downstream processing by using agglomeration as an intermediary step

-Agglomeration is not just a means of producing end products; it can also be used as an intermediary step to improve processing conditions.
-This might involve controlling the density, meltability, porosity, or other particle parameters to improve downstream processing.
+Agglomeration is not just a means of producing end products; it can also be used as an intermediary step to improve downstream processing conditions.
+This might involve controlling the density, meltability, porosity, or other particle parameters.

-The challenges associated with a dusty material represent the most common reasons for agglomerating a material.
+The challenges associated with a dusty material represent the most common reasons for which producers choose to agglomerate material.

 Agglomeration significantly reduces, and in some cases eliminates dust, with some techniques providing better results than others.

-Attrition tests performed on pellets or granules produced in the Innovation Center determine the amount of degradation that will occur with the end product.
-Various techniques can then be used to control the amount of attrition and minimize dust.
+The Innovation Center routinely performs attrition tests to determine the amount of degradation likely to occur with a given product.
+Various techniques can be tested to control the amount of attrition and minimize dust.

-Can the product I want to make be produced on a continuous, commercial-scale basis?
+8. Is it possible to make my product on a continuous, commercial-scale basis?

 Testing may also be used to assess the viability of a process or product as a continuous, commercial-scale operation.